 - Get prompt care for illnesses and injuries

-Self-care for Nurses: Maintain Your Mental Health
+2. Support Your Mental Health

 - Mindfulness meditation